GitTools/GitVersion/docs/input/docs/reference/build-servers/gitlab.md

 Here is a summary of what it demonstrated (many more details in the [README.md](https://gitlab.com/guided-explorations/devops-patterns/utterly-automated-versioning/-/blob/develop/README.md))

 - Is a working example know as a [Guided Explorations (GE Manifesto)](https://gitlab.com/guided-explorations/guided-exploration-concept/-/blob/master/README.md) - so job logs and package artifacts can be reviewed.
 The project can also be imported to your own GitLab group or instance.
+- IMPORTANT: It demonstrates how to override GitLab CI's default cloning behavior so that GitVersion can do a dynamic copy.
+This best practice demonstrates the best way to do this while avoiding a double-cloning of the project (once by GitLab Runner and once by GitVersion)
 - Implements GitVersion as a CI CD Extension that can be reused across many projects on the same GitLab instance using includes.
 - Implements GitVersion as a single job that runs the GitVersion container and passes the version number downstream into both PIPLINE and JOB level variables, which means...
 - It can be used with ANY coding language, framework or packaging engine.